stashed/docs/docs/guides/latest/auto-backup/pvc.md

 ---
-title: Default Backup PVC | Stash
+title: Auto Backup PVC | Stash
-description: An step by step guide on how to configure default backup for PVCs.
+description: An step by step guide on how to configure automatic backup for PVCs.
 menu:
   product_stash_0.8.3:
-    identifier: default-backup-pvc
+    identifier: auto-backup-pvc
-    name: Default Backup for PVCs
+    name: Auto Backup for PVCs
-    parent: default-backup
+    parent: auto-backup
     weight: 30
 product_name: stash
 menu_name: product_stash_0.8.3
 section_menu_id: guides
 ---

-# Default Backup for PVC
+# Auto Backup for PVC

-This tutorial will show you how to configure default-backup for PersistentVolumeClaim.
-Here, we are going to backup a PVC provisioned from an NFS server using default-backup.
+This tutorial will show you how to configure auto-backup for PersistentVolumeClaim.
+Here, we are going to backup a PVC provisioned from an NFS server using auto-backup.

 ## Before You Begin